Bursa rosa

 Bursa rosa is a species of sea snail, a marine gastropod mollusk in the family Bursidae, the frog shells.

 Description

 The length of the shell varies between 21 mm and 55 mm.
+It has an anal canal that forms a long projecting spout that is preserved on the upper whorls, and both the columella and outer lip have ridges.
+The shell is generally dirty yellow or cream in color with brown spotting, while the aperture and inner lip are violet.

 Distribution

 This marine species occurs in the Indo-West-Pacific; also off the Philippines, New Caledonia and Australia (New South Wales, Northern Territory, Queensland, Western Australia).